Netflix Albuquerque Studios

-Netflix Albuquerque Studios is a film studio located in the Mesa del Sol development of Albuquerque, New Mexico.
-The premises include eight sound stages, production offices, and a backlot.
+Netflix Studios - Albuquerque, New Mexico is a film studio located in the Mesa del Sol development of Albuquerque, New Mexico.
+The premises include twelve sound stages, production offices, and a backlot.

-The studios served as headquarters for the Breaking Bad television show crew, as well as for a number of Hollywood films.
+Originally known as ABQ Studios, the facility served as headquarters for the Breaking Bad television show crew, as well as for a number of Hollywood films.
+Breaking Bad was the second production to be filmed at the studio, after In Plain Sight.
 The coordinates at which Breaking Bad character Walter White buries his money in the season 5 episode "Buried"—34°59′12″N 106°36′31″W—actually points to Albuquerque Studios.

 In October 2018, it was announced that Netflix was in negotiations to buy the studio and make it the primary production facility for Netflix Originals.
-The company acquired the facility with a $30 million capital investment.
-It was originally built in 2007 with a budget of around $91 million.
+The company acquired the facility with a $30 million capital investment, and received an additional $14.5 million in funding through the city of Albuquerque and the state of New Mexico.
+The studio, originally built in 2007 with a budget of around $91 million, was renamed following the acquisition.

-In November 2020, Netflix announced that the facility will be expanded by 300 acre with $1 billion dollars committed towards spending for production.
+In November 2020, Netflix announced that the facility will be expanded by 300 acre with $1 billion committed towards spending for production.
 Construction for the expansion commenced in May 2022 and is expected to be completed by 2024.

 Notable productions at the studios have included: